-Are you heading abroad to study, or are you traveling for fun or school and need to stay connected with family, friends, and/or professors?
+Are you heading abroad to study, taking a break to work remotely, or traveling for fun or school and need to stay connected with family, friends, and/or professors?
 Fortunately, it's very easy to stay connected while you're traveling.
 Wi-Fi can be found pretty much everywhere these days, and unless you're heading to an extremely remote area, you won't have many difficulties in finding an internet connection and getting online.

 Here's how to phone home, whether you're in the Amazon, downtown Amsterdam, or somewhere in between.

 Finding the Internet

 Practically every hostel or hotel you'll opt to stay in will have a free internet connection that you'll be able to connect to with your laptop as you're traveling.
 Just be sure to check if it's a listed amenity before you book your stay if that's important to you.
 If you opt to stay in Airbnb apartments instead, you'll be almost guaranteed to have an internet connection, and as you won't be sharing the place with dozens of people, you'll have much higher speeds, too.

 It's worth noticing that the more remote destinations you choose to travel to, the less likely it is to get online, and the more expensive it'll be if you do find an internet connection.
 Australia and New Zealand both offer slow and pricey Wi-Fi that's rarely free in hostels, and other places such as the Caribbean or the South Pacific, such as the Cook Islands, can work out to be extremely expensive for internet access.

 On top of that, the less infrastructure a country has, the more likely you are to encounter internet problems.